rust-lang/rfcs/text/0000-guaranteed-tco.md

 Additionally, this proposal is limited to exactly matching function signatures which will *not* allow general tail-calls, however, the work towards this initial version is likely to be useful for a more comprehensive version.

 There is also an unwanted interaction between TCO and debugging.
 As TCO by design elides stack frames this information is lost during debugging, that is the parent functions and their local variable values are incomplete.
 As TCO provides a semantic guarantee of constant stack usage it is also not generally possible to disable TCO for debugging builds as then the stack could overflow.
-(Still maybe a compiler flag could be provided to temporarily disable TCO for debugging builds.)
+(Still maybe a compiler flag could be provided to temporarily disable TCO for debugging builds.
+As suggested [here](https://github.com/rust-lang/rfcs/pull/3407/files#r1159817279), another option would be special support for `become` by a debugger.
+With this support the debugger would keep track of the N most recent calls providing at least some context to the bug.)

 # Rationale and alternatives